Organic Vegetable Gardening Consulting for Those Who Want to Grow Food in a Hot Climate Like Phoenix, Arizona

 your own food ORGANICALLY

-(Yes, organic gardening is possible even in a hot, low desert!)
+(Yes, organic Vegetable gardening is possible even in a hot, low desert!)

 Though focused on super hot, arid climates like the desert I live in, much of what I share in my blog and consulting service can also be applied to edible gardening in more temperate climates.